Therapy for entrepreneurs

 FAQs about therapy for entrepreneurs

-• Absolutely—confidentiality is paramount in our work together.
+Absolutely.
+Confidentiality is paramount in our work.
 As a licensed clinical psychologist, I'm bound by strict ethical and legal requirements to maintain your privacy.
 I practice exclusively online, and I am not in-network with any insurance companies.
-This means that if you decide not to file insurance claims on an out-of-network basis, you have an additional layer of privacy, and our work together remains completely separate from your professional life.
-Many entrepreneurs appreciate this arrangement as it allows them to be fully honest about their professional and personal challenges without concerns about how it might affect their business relationships or professional reputation.
+So, if you decide not to file an out-of-network claim, you have an additional layer of privacy.
+Many entrepreneurs appreciate this arrangement as it allows them to be fully honest about their professional and personal challenges without concerns about how it might affect their business relationships or reputation.

-• Absolutely.
+Absolutely.
 Leaders set the tone for their organizations.
 Therapy can help you develop emotional intelligence, navigate interpersonal dynamics more effectively, and lead with greater self-awareness and authenticity.
-Many clients find that therapy not only helps them feel better—it helps them lead better.
-Plus, you might start therapy for solely business reasons at first, but then discover along the way that it transforms your personal life too.
+Many clients find that therapy helps them feel better and lead better.
+Plus, you might start therapy for solely business reasons, but then discover that it transforms your personal life too.

 Start working with a therapist for business owners today